 The emphasis which we place on the close working relationship between pupil and supervisor means that pupils do not do any additional work for other members of Chambers.
 You will be able to focus entirely on the cases which you are involved in on a day-to-day basis.

-Because Blackstone pupils are exposed to such a wide range of legal areas, the whole year is nonpractising, which means that pupils do not take on any of their own paid work during pupillage.
-On the other hand, we strongly encourage our pupils to take on pro bono cases with FRU or other charities, and we will provide support and ensure that you have the time you need to dedicate to pro bono work.
+Because Blackstone pupils are exposed to such a wide range of legal areas, the whole year is non-practising, which means that pupils do not take on any of their own paid work during pupillage.

 Pro bono work